Follow Italianism

-The Italian Supreme Court has ruled that the execution of sentences recognizing the Italian citizenship jure sanguinis does not require certification of final judgment.
-The decision was made in the case of an Italian-Brazilian citizen, recognized as an Italian citizen by the Court of Roma.
-Despite this, the civil status officer refused to comply with the court order, claiming the lack of the document required by Article 124 of the implementing provisions of the Code of Civil Procedure.
+The Italian Supreme Court has ruled that the enforcement of judgments recognizing Italian citizenship... jure sanguinis No certification of final judgment is required.
+The decision was made in the case of an Italian-Brazilian citizen, recognized as an Italian citizen by the Court of Rome.
+Despite this, the civil registrar refused to comply with the court order, alleging the lack of the document required by article 124 of the implementing provisions of the Code of Civil Procedure.

 The citizen appealed to the Court of Treviso and the Court of Appeal of Venice, but both instances upheld the requirement for the certificate.
 During this period, she and her minor son — who already lived in Italy — faced difficulties, such as the inability to access health services and the job market.
 Only after months of waiting and bureaucracy was the document obtained, but the citizen decided to appeal to the Supreme Court through the principle of virtual defeat.